eclipse-qrisp/Qrisp/documentation/source/general/tutorial/Sudoku.rst

 * Both functions must delete/uncompute all temporarily created QuantumVariables.
 * ``accept`` and ``reject`` must never return ``True`` on the same node.

-More details for the Qrisp interface to quantum backtracking (including visualisation features) kann be found :ref:`here <QuantumBacktrackingTree>`.
+More details for the Qrisp interface to quantum backtracking (including visualisation features) can be found :ref:`here <QuantumBacktrackingTree>`.

 Quantum backtracking for solving a Sudoku puzzle
 ------------------------------------------------